mikaelbr/node-notifier/README.md

   'icon': 'Terminal Icon', // Absolute Path to Triggering Icon 'contentImage': void 0, // Absolute Path to Attached Image (Content Image) 'open': void 0, // URL to open on Click
-  'wait': false, // Wait for User Action against Notification.
-Shortcut for timeout = 5 seconds
+  'wait': false, // Wait for User Action against Notification or times out.
+Same as timeout = 5 seconds

   // New in latest version.
 See `example/macInput.js` for usage
   timeout: 5, // Takes precedence over wait if both are defined.